stlouisn/BeaconRangeExtender/README.md

 ### Maintenance

 I'm not sure if I'll update this mod to modern versions.
-I'm not into modding Minecraft not am I playing it that often.
+I'm not into modding Minecraft, nor am I playing it that often.
 Right now I'm playing with Create, which is why I'm doing this.

 As I said before, open a ticket, and I'll see what I can do.